Privacy policy of the probefahrtenbutler.com website

 Who are processors?

 As a company and website owner, we are responsible for all data that we process from you.
 In addition to the responsible parties, there may also be so-called processors.
 This includes any company or person that processes personal data on our behalf.
 More precisely and according to the GDPR definition: any natural or legal person, public authority, agency or other body that processes personal data on our behalf is considered a processor.
 Processors can therefore be service providers such as hosting or cloud providers, payment or newsletter providers or large companies such as Google or Microsoft.
+To make the terminology easier to understand, here is an overview of the three roles in the GDPR: Affected party (you as a customer or prospective customer) → Person responsible (we as a company and client) → Processor (Service providers such as web hosters or cloud providers)

 Content of an order processing contract